julsraemy/phd/src/loud.md

 - **International Image Interoperability Framework** (IIIF), especially the IIIF Presentation API 3.0 which describes how the structure and layout of a digital object can be made available in a standard manner, defining their appearance in viewers and players through the `Manifest`, a JSON-LD file bundling all elements of a IIIF resource with essential metadata and structural information.
 - **Web Annotation Data Model**: It offers a standardised framework for creating annotations on web resources, promoting semantic data integration and use across the web.
 - **Linked Art**: A community effort to define a metadata application profile and API for describing and interacting with cultural heritage resources.

+IIIF and Linked Art are both community-driven initiatives.

+(...)

 ### IIIF